crispyfalafel/COMMgroup4/docs/utilities/utilities.md

 ---
 1. Host a Zoom meeting or join someone else's Zoom meeting as a participant.
 2. Click the "Share Screen" button at the bottom of the program.

-	If you are not the host of the Zoom meeting, the host may first need to enable screensharing to allow other participants in the meeting to share their screen.

 3. Click one of the screens shown in the pop-up page to select which screen to share.